cryobry/installjrmc/README.md

     Generate rpmbuild output in this directory (Default: $PWD/outputdir) --mcversion VERSION
-    Build or install a specific version (Default: scrape the latest version from Interact) --restorefile RESTOREFILE
+    Build or install a specific version (Default: scrape the latest version from Interact)
+    TODO: Currently this only works with rpmbuild options, installing from repo will always install the latest version by default
+--restorefile RESTOREFILE
     Restore file location for registration (Default: skip registration) --betapass PASSWORD